Shaurya-L/Reddit-Flair-Detector/README.md

 ### Part 5: Deploying on Heroku

 The web application has been deployed on Heroku.
-The live demo can be found [here](https://flair-predictor-app.herokuapp.com)
+The live demo can be found [here](https://flair-classify.herokuapp.com).
+Following are the screenshots for the web app running on heroku web server.

 ### References